Positivity bounds on vector boson scattering at the LHC

 Therefore we infer that $f_{\rm tr}(s_p)>0$ for $-\Lambda_{\rm th}^2<s_p<\Lambda_{\rm th}^2$.
 Due to analyticity of the amplitude in complex $s$ plane, $f_{\rm tr}(s_p)$ can be calculated within the SMEFT as the second derivative of the effective amplitude $A_{\rm tr}(s)$ with the poles subtracted.
 Since the SM at tree level makes no contribution to the r.h.s.~of Eq.~(\ref{eq:lhcAtr}), $f_{\rm tr}(s)>0$ directly gives positivity constraints on the Wilson coefficients.

 The above argument can be easily generalized to cases where the leading EFT amplitude is matched to the loop amplitude in the full theory, and one can derive positivity for the lowest order $n$-loop BSM contribution to VBS, with the SM contribution removed.
-In this case, the discontinuity above $\Lambda_{\rm th}$ must come from unitarity cuts that only cut the BSM particles, otherwise this amplitude would match to the EFT loop diagrams, violating the perturbativity assumption.
+In this case, the discontinuity above $\Lambda_{\rm th}$ must come from unitarity cuts that only cut the BSM particles, otherwise this amplitude would match to both tree and loop diagrams in EFT with similar sizes, violating the perturbativity assumption.
 Using the cutting rules, the discontinuity can be written as a sum of complete squares, thus proving positivity.